EU Licensed4.8/5

 Contraindications

-• Not recommended for use in infants under one year without specialist advice
+Not recommended for infants under one year of age without specialist guidance.

 Frequently Asked Questions